-Essential Question: How does the candidate support student development and demonstration of academic language in relation to the grade-level content-specific learning goal(s)?
+Essential Question: How does the candidate support student development and demonstration of academic language in relation to the content-specific learning goal(s)?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's learning activities and informal assessment(s) are not used to monitor language development during the learning segment.
 OR Candidate does not provide language adaptations (accommodations and/or modifications).
-OR Candidate provides adaptations (accommodations and/or modifications) that do not align with language demands of the learning segment grade-level content.
+OR Candidate provides adaptations (accommodations and/or modifications) that do not align with language demands of the learning segment content.
+OR Candidate teaches only in English with no target language emphasis.
 Candidate's learning activities and informal assessment(s) are used to loosely monitor the academic language development of the students during the learning segment.
-OR Candidate has a superficial understanding of the language demands of the learning segment grade-level content, providing minimal instructional adaptations (accommodations and/or modifications) for the students.
-Candidate's learning activities and informal assessment(s) provide opportunities for students to develop and demonstrate accurate academic language specific to the grade-level content-specific learning goal(s).
-All of Level 3, plus: Candidate differentiates instruction to address the needs of individual learners, including English learners as appropriate, relative to the language demands of the learning segment through specific instructional adaptations (accommodations and/or modifications).
-All of Levels 3 & 4, plus: Candidate provides high-leverage ELD strategies and developmentally appropriate individualized and whole class/small learning group academic language development adaptations (accommodations and/or modifications).
+OR Candidate has a superficial understanding of the language demands of the learning segment content, providing minimal instructional adaptations (accommodations and/or modifications) for the students.
+Candidate's teaching is minimally in the target language.
+Candidate's learning activities and informal assessment(s) in the target language or in the target language with English as appropriate to provide support and opportunities for students to develop and demonstrate accurate academic language specific to the learning goal(s).
+All of Level 3, plus: Candidate differentiates instruction to address the needs of individual learners relative to the language demands of the learning segment through specific instructional adaptations (accommodations and/or modifications) in the target language or in the target language with English as appropriate to provide support.
+All of Levels 3 & 4, plus: Candidate provides evidence-based strategies and developmentally appropriate individualized, small group, and/or whole class academic language development adaptations (accommodations and/or modifications) in the target language or in the target language with English as appropriate to provide support.